 What are the Tony Awards?

 The Tony Awards, a.k.a. the Antoinette Perry Award for Excellence in Theatre, recognizes achievement in Broadway theater.
 Only plays and musicals produced in one of the 40 officially recognized Broadway venues are eligible for Tony Awards.
 The awards are co-presented by the American Theatre Wing and the Broadway League in New York City.
 The Tony Award season runs from approximately early May to late April.

 When are the Tony Awards?

-The 70th Annual Tony Awards are in June 2016.
+The 70th Annual Tony Awards are on Sunday, June 12, 2016.

 Where are the Tony Awards?

 The 2016 Tony Awards will be held at the Beacon Theatre (2124 Broadway between 74th and 75th Sts) and televised live on CBS at 8pm EST.